201hnguyen/voogasalad/READ_ME.md

 **Files necessary to start the project (classes containing main):** src.voogasalad.Main

 **Files used to test:** all files in src.testing

+* Updated codes are on another branch BranchForXMLLinking.
+Please use the code there to ensure all xml files run.
 ### Errors that can be handled without crashing
 #### GAME ENGINE EXCEPTIONS